slanglab/aae-twitter/README.md

 # aae-twitter/

 Code and data to accompany: Masis, Eggleston, Green, Jones, Armstrong, and O'Connor.
-"Variation across regions and demographics in African American Language morphosyntax: Evidence from large-scale Twitter data."
-Forthcoming at *American Speech*.
+"Variation across regions and demographics in African American Language morphosyntax: Evidence from large-scale Twitter data." *American Speech*, 2026.

 This repository contains code for the analyses in the paper, as well as supplemental data with tract- and county-level linguistic feature relative incidences.
 If you would like access to the full Twitter4Years dataset for use in non-commercial research, please contact the authors at the below email addresses.
 For the filtering code used to create Twitter4Years, please see: https://github.com/slanglab/Tw4Yr-Filters